rewardenv/reward/docs/settings/reward-settings.md

 - `reward_allow_superuser: 1`

+By default, Reward is going to use Mutagen sync for macOS and Windows.
+If you want to disable Mutagen you can set this in Reward config.

+- `reward_mutagen_enabled: 0`

-By default Reward is going to use sync session for Windows.
-With WSL2 it's possible to use well performing direct mount from WSL2's drive.
+On Windows with WSL2 it's possible to use well performing direct mount from WSL2's drive.
 It is disabled by default.
 To enable this functionality, add the following line to the config.
+(Same as `reward_mutagen_enabled=0`.)

 - `reward_wsl2_direct_mount: 1`